melecajou/conanserverstatus/README.md

     - `!home`: Teleports the player back to their saved home position.
     - **Note**: The position is read from the game database.
 There might be a slight delay in coordinate accuracy (up to 1 minute) depending on the server's automatic save cycle.
     - **Cooldowns**: Both `!sethome` and `!home` have configurable cooldowns.
+- **Guild Sync**: Automatically synchronizes in-game guild membership with Discord roles.
+    - Creates roles like `🛡️ GuildName` automatically.
+    - Assigns roles to registered members.
+    - Removes roles when a player leaves a guild.
+    - Cleans up empty guild roles to keep the server organized.
 - **Isolated Data Paths**: Each server uses its own separate database for stats, while player identity and VIP status are managed in a unified global registry (`data/global_registry.db`).
 - **Robust and Resilient**: Features resilient RCON connection handling to gracefully manage temporary server unavailability.